CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 ### Loading Data

 Anywhere you want to access things in your bin/data folder you'll need to do so by first calling getVisualSystemDataPath() + "path/to/my/stuff".
-This will ensure that your data access works when running the module inside of Clouds.
+This will ensure that your data access works when running the module inside of CLOUDS.

 ### Saving Presets

-Clouds VisualSystems are driven by presets.
+CLOUDS VisualSystems are driven by presets.
 To create a preset, configure the variables and timing just how you like and then click Save on the main GUI.
 Enter a name on the popup window and confirm.
 This will save all your settings into bin/data/Presets/

 The Presets GUI now has a button with the name you just entered, and you can click it to bring these settings back.
 Feel free to change anything after you've created a preset, since you'll always be modifying the Working/ preset.